I am currently Maître de Conférences (Assistant Professor with tenure) of computer science at Aix-Marseille University, in the NLP group (TALEP).

 I am co-editing, and welcoming contributions, to the following two journal special issues:

-- "Language Learning, Representation, and Processing in Humans and Machines" (Call for papers), in Computational Linguistics
+"Language Learning, Representation, and Processing in Humans and Machines" (Call for papers), in Computational Linguistics (The issue is currently in press with 10 contributed articles! )

 Other activities and events: